 - You’re committed to attending the learning programme.

 - Whether you’d call yourself a “social entrepreneur” – the key is that your idea or organisation is committed to helping those in need or improving a community.

 - Your background, education or experience – we welcome people from all backgrounds, of all abilities, and we make no judgements on your past.

-The learning programme consists of 12-14 days, spread over a year, starting in October.
-Typically, you attend for a day or two a month.
+The learning programme consists of 12-14 days, spread over a year, starting in October 2019 and running to October 2020.
+Typically, you attend for a day or two a month (not including school holidays).